levoai/docs/docs/security-testing/catalog-tests.md

 Select Runnable Endpoints on the next screen.

->Note: You can configure a non-runnable endpoint by entering a sample value for mandatory query parameters.
+>Note: You can configure non-runnable endpoints by manually entering sample values for mandatory parameters.

 Click on Next and select the categories of test you want to run from and choose from a wide variety of Tests like BOLA, SQLI, CORS, Fuzzing, etc.